It’s all about communication

 • “It’s not contagious, nor is it life-threatening.
 You can’t spread it or catch it from anyone.”

-• “Hidradenitis Suppurativa is not your fault.
-You didn’t do anything to make it happen.
-It’s something you were born with, like the color of your eyes or hair.”
+• “Hidradenitis Suppurativa is not your child's fault.
+They didn’t do anything to make it happen.
+It’s something they were born with, like the color of your eyes or hair.”

 • “Hidradenitis Suppurativa disease is not who you are.
 It doesn’t define you as an individual nor what you can do.”